-But it’s the human faces of the institution that has stirred countless passions among humanity over the centuries from cultish followings of loyalty and devotion, to utter contempt and hatred.
+It is the human faces of the institution that has stirred countless passions among humanity over the centuries from cultish followings of loyalty and devotion, to utter contempt and hatred.
 It is the longest soap opera of the English speaking world, with big bold leading figures coming and going through the ages providing volumes of dramatic storylines ranging from horrifying to victorious.
-From the battles: the victories and the losses; the struggles with the church; the politics; the culture, the literature, the art, the architecture, the music and theatre, there is much we owe a debt of gratitude to the royal figures who have led England and Great Britain in good times and bad.
+From the battles: the victories and the losses; the struggles; the politics; the culture, the literature, the art, the architecture, the music and theatre, there is much to learn from the histories of these royal figures who have led England and Great Britain in good times and bad.

 While William Shakespeare isn’t exactly British royalty he sure saw the soap opera nature about them.
 Writing plays about Richard II, Richard III, Henry IV, Henry V, Henry VI, and even the biggest Henry of them all, Henry VIII.
-Incidentally, he also wrote about Roman Emperors, and there’s a design I offer of Julius Caesar.
+He also wrote about Roman Emperors, and there’s a design I offer of Julius Caesar.
 There’s a design for Charles Dickens, and Charles Darwin, and while he’s not British, Karl Marx is buried in Highgate Cemetery in London.
 There’s also a design of the former leader of the Smiths.

 Designs on offer are not just restricted to the English monarchy.
 For France there’s a design for the saintly Joan of Arc.
 There is a caricature of Louis XIV, King of France, otherwise known as the Sun King (1643-1715.)
 It was his long 72 year reign as an absolute monarch clinging to the notion of Divine Right of Kings, his failure to reform state institutions which arguably contributed to social dissent leading years after to the French Revolution.
 Which Frenchman gained more than any other Frenchman because of the French Revolution?
 Napoleon Bonaparte, of course, but like all other heroes against the establishment, Oliver Cromwell immediately comes to mind, both eventually fell into the trap as pretenders to the crowd, and both have designs of themselves in the MacKaycartoons Boutique.

-Speaking of crown pretenders, they may not be a monarchs, but there are two heads of state who might easily be viewed as such considering things they’ve said or done or enacted.
+Speaking of crown pretenders, they may not be a monarchs, but there’s a few around yhe world who might easily be viewed as such considering things they’ve said or done or enacted.
 Vladimir Putin, has been ruler of Russia since the days of Bill Clinton.
 Putin has overseen numerous changes of his country’s Constitution which may effectively find him ruling like a czar over Russia for many years to come.
 In case you’re not into him being depicted in all that regalia, there is a standard design of a suited full-bodied Vladimir Putin.
 UPDATE: Vladimir Putin designs have been removed by Redbubble due to Russia’s atrocities and crimes against humanity towards the people of Ukraine.